Mindkerchief/Essai-Detect/README.md

 - **Chat History** - Displays text input history, model response and confidence level.

 ## Usage
-1. Input text to be analyze in the **Message Box**.
+1. Input text to be analyze in the `Message Box`.
-2. Pressing the **Send** button or **Enter Key** in the keyboard, will feed it to the model.
+2. Pressing the `Send` button or `Enter Key` in the keyboard, will feed it to the model.
-3. Text must be **more than 100 words** to maintain a more accurate prediction.
+3. Text must be more than `100 words` to maintain a more accurate prediction.
-4. Reloading the UI will cause the Chat History to be reset.
+4. Reloading the UI will cause the chat history to be reset.

 ## Installation
 1. Download and install the latest version of [Essai Detect][release-page].